jameshenegan/synthesize-me/readme.md

 dd_obs, dd_synth = synthesize_folder_of_csv_files(input_path, output_path)
 ```

 The synthetic data should be saved in the `example-data/output` directory.
+This synthetic data can be used for further testing and development, ensuring that the `synthesize_me` package works correctly with various types of data.